nkapila6/resume/typst/resume/main.typ

 // Summary
 #let summary = [
-  Skilled Machine Learning Practitioner with hands-on experience with Machine Learning and Deep Learning techniques coupled with experience in lighting and lighting control systems.
+  Skilled Machine Learning Practitioner with hands-on experience with Machine Learning and Deep Learning techniques.
-  Proven ability to design and deploy AI models, optimize ML pipelines, and implement smart control solutions.
+  Proven ability to design and deploy AI models, optimize ML pipelines.
+Experienced in lighting and lighting control systems.
   // Authored pre-prints on attention mechanisms in CNNs,
   // bridging AI research with real-world applications.
 ]